btactic/zsuitecrm/README.md

  - Attachments list
     If email has any attachment, a list will appear.
-Checked attachments will be also imported into SugarCRM
+Checked attachments will be also imported into SuiteCRM

 ## Authors